VanshikaMahle/GLA_QUORA/README.md

 # GLA_QUORA
 A platform for the people of GLA University to connect.
-They can create their profile.
-Users can also create small posts and like/dislike and comment on other posts.
+It allows users to create their profile, update it and add additional details about them.
+They can view profiles of other users and connect with them.
+Users can post their views in the forum section, like other's posts and put comments too.

 #Live Website ⚓
 https://serene-coast-46351.herokuapp.com/